Escobita/selenium/selenium-core/selenium-website/src/main/rst/08_advanced_selenium.rst

 Writing User Extensions
 -----------------------

+..
+Santi: Nice topic!
+I'm waiting to read something here...

 Writings Tests for Pages Using Ajax and Other Web Technologies
 --------------------------------------------------------------

+..
+Santi: This is a pretty basic topic.
+I hope we will cover this in a previous chapter.

 Contributing Improvements
 -------------------------

+..
+Santi: Maybe we can explain the use of Jira for this.

 User Extensions
 ---------------

+..
+Santi: which is the difference with the previous Writing User Extensions section??

 Selenium on Rails
 -----------------